Talmadge Hospital expanded patient services with the Ambulatory and Specialized Care

 without state restrictions.

-The Flood of 1991 started on Wednesday, October 10, and it transformed Augusta into a flood zone two days later.
+The Flood of 1990 started on Wednesday, October 10, and it transformed Augusta into a flood zone two days later.
 The flood closed the MCG campus and several local businesses.
 It washed out roads and bridges, damaged cars and homes, and resulted in some deaths.
-The estimation of the damage was over $40 million dollars.
+The estimation of the damage was over $40 million.
 The flood picture appeared in the 1991 Aesculapian.

 Dr. Francis J. Tedesco graduated from St. Louis University School of Medicine in 1969.